giantswarm/docs/src/content/tutorials/app-platform/configuring-default-apps/index.md

 ## Prepare the configuration file

 Let's say for example you want to decrease the cache TTL for `coredns`.
-The relevant setting in the vaules file is:
+The relevant setting in the values file is:

 ```yaml
 configmap: